 I assumed when problems would come, my Heavenly Father would extinguish them before they got to me.
 I imagined I could just enjoy the good life while He did all the work.

 What I don’t understand is: if God believes rest is important, why was sleep so hard to come by for that 6 weeks?
-I’ve asked this question multiple times and I haven’t gotten an answer.
+I’ve asked God this question multiple times and still without an answer.

 The problem with my expectations is when difficulty remains and it’s not letting up, I find myself being discouraged, despondent and despairing.